If your New Year’s resolve to conquer debt, now is the time to prepare by collecting your financial tools for Jan 1.

 - Don’t forget to always ask for a receipt (both of us)

-- Read the receipt before you leave to make sure the prices were correct.
+- Read the receipt before you leave to make sure the prices are correct.

 - Always use cashback apps where possible and a rewards card for points.

-- Create a serious conversation so you both understand why you are budgeting and the steps involved with budgeting.
+- Discuss why you are budgeting and the steps involved with budgeting.

 Budget Spreadsheet or Basic Budget